Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 ### Best path for a new reader

 1. This overview entry
-2. `A Layer-Based Evaluation of Signed Language Writing Systems`
+2. *A Layer-Based Evaluation of Signed Language Writing Systems*

 Use this path if you want the shortest route into the series without beginning from the full framework.

 ### Fastest path into the method

-1. `A Unified Critique Framework for Signed Language Writing, Encoding, and Representation`
+1. *A Unified Critique Framework for Signed Language Writing, Encoding, and Representation*
-2. `A Layer-Based Evaluation of Signed Language Writing Systems`
+2. *A Layer-Based Evaluation of Signed Language Writing Systems*

 Use this path if you want the shortest route from method to comparative demonstration.

 ### Best path for understanding the series baseline

-1. `A Unified Critique Framework for Signed Language Writing, Encoding, and Representation`
+1. *A Unified Critique Framework for Signed Language Writing, Encoding, and Representation*
-2. `Sutton SignWriting and Formal SignWriting Through the Framework`
+2. *Sutton SignWriting and Formal SignWriting Through the Framework*
-3. `Official Unicode SignWriting: The Character Problem and the Written-Sign Problem`
+3. *Official Unicode SignWriting: The Character Problem and the Written-Sign Problem*

 Use this path if you want the internal conceptual and technical baseline before moving into external reviews.

 ### Best path for core literature review

-1. `A Layer-Based Evaluation of Signed Language Writing Systems`
+1. *A Layer-Based Evaluation of Signed Language Writing Systems*
-2. `Grushkin (2017): Writing Signed Languages: What For?
-What Form?`
+2. *Grushkin (2017): Writing Signed Languages: What For?
+What Form?*
-3. `Thiessen (2011): A Grammar of SignWriting`
+3. *Thiessen (2011): A Grammar of SignWriting*
-4. `Filhol (2020): A Human-Editable Sign Language Representation . . . and a Writing System?`
+4. *Filhol (2020): A Human-Editable Sign Language Representation . . . and a Writing System?*
-5. `Martin (2000): From Notation to Writing`
+5. *Martin (2000): From Notation to Writing*

 Use this path if you want to move from the comparative overview into the main external review cases.

 ### Best path for broader theory

-1. `A Unified Critique Framework for Signed Language Writing, Encoding, and Representation`
+1. *A Unified Critique Framework for Signed Language Writing, Encoding, and Representation*
-2. `Meletis and Durscheid (2022): Writing Systems and Their Use`
+2. *Meletis and Durscheid (2022): Writing Systems and Their Use*
-3. `Signed Writing as a Pressure Test for General Writing Theory`
+3. *Signed Writing as a Pressure Test for General Writing Theory*

 Use this path if your immediate question is how signed writing bears on general writing-system theory.

 ### Best path for next steps

-1. `A Layer-Based Evaluation of Signed Language Writing Systems`
+1. *A Layer-Based Evaluation of Signed Language Writing Systems*
-2. `Official Unicode SignWriting: The Character Problem and the Written-Sign Problem`
+2. *Official Unicode SignWriting: The Character Problem and the Written-Sign Problem*
-3. `From Critique to Construction: Priorities for Signed Language Writing Infrastructure`
+3. *From Critique to Construction: Priorities for Signed Language Writing Infrastructure*

 Use this path if your immediate question is what the field most needs next in research, tooling, standards, and adoption.

 ## Relationship to other series

-- `Sutton SignWriting Foundations` asks why signed writing matters.
+- *Sutton SignWriting Foundations* asks why signed writing matters.
-- `Sutton SignWriting Language and Literacy Research` asks what research and literacy questions follow.
+- *Sutton SignWriting Language and Literacy Research* asks what research and literacy questions follow.
-- `Writing and Representation in Sutton SignWriting` asks what kind of writing SignWriting is.
+- *Writing and Representation in Sutton SignWriting* asks what kind of writing SignWriting is.
-- `Formal SignWriting` asks how signed text works as a technical model.
+- *Formal SignWriting* asks how signed text works as a technical model.
-- `Signed Language Writing Critical Review Series` asks how the literature and standards work align with those foundations.
+- *Signed Language Writing Critical Review Series* asks how the literature and standards work align with those foundations.

-This series therefore stands beside the science and formal tracks rather than inside them.
+This series therefore stands beside the language-and-literacy, writing-systems, and formal technical tracks rather than inside them.

-In practice, `Formal SignWriting` supplies the technical baseline for many of the reviews: it shows what a complete text model for Sutton SignWriting must preserve before standards, proposals, or alternative systems can be compared fairly.
+In practice, *Formal SignWriting* supplies the technical baseline for many of the reviews: it shows what a complete text model for Sutton SignWriting must preserve before standards, proposals, or alternative systems can be compared fairly.

 Its role is evaluative: